 Rexanne Domico joined LHC Group in 2013 and serves as senior vice president of home care and hospice operations.
 Before coming to LHC Group, she worked for SunCrest Healthcare as chief operating officer.
 Prior to joining SunCrest, she served as senior vice president of corporate development for Gentiva Health Services.
 Ms. Domico has more than 25 years of experience in the services industry, with 11 years in the home health sector.
 She is a graduate of Elon University with a bachelor’s degree in communications.

 Eric Elliott joined LHC Group in 2004 and previously served as senior financial analyst and SEC reporting manager.
-As senior vice president of budgeting and investor relations, Mr. Elliott is responsible for the organization’s budgeting process and forecasting of revenues and expenditures, detailing how the organization might perform financially if certain strategies, events and plans are carried out.
+As senior vice president of finance, Mr. Elliott is responsible for the organization’s budgeting process and forecasting of revenues and expenditures, detailing how the organization might perform financially if certain strategies, events and plans are carried out.
 He is also responsible for managing and communicating information to the public pertaining to the company’s operations and financial standing.
-He earned a bachelor’s degree in accounting from Louisiana State University and a master’s degree in healthcare administration from Central Michigan University.
+He earned a bachelor’s degree in accounting from Louisiana State University in 1998 and a master’s degree in healthcare administration from Central Michigan University in 2002.

 JoAnne Little joined the company in 2013 and serves as LHC Group’s senior vice president and chief compliance officer.
 Before coming to LHC Group, Ms. Little served as general counsel and chief compliance officer of Suncrest Healthcare in Nashville, Tenn.
 She previously held positions with The Healthfield Group and Gentiva and practiced law with Troutman Sanders in Atlanta.
 Before her legal career, Ms. Little was a registered nurse with Charter Behavioral Health System for 15 years.
 Ms. Little earned her law degree from Georgia State University College of Law and her bachelor’s degree in nursing from the University of North Carolina.